strimzi/strimzi.github.io/_posts/2023-10-23-unidirectional-topic-operator.md

 It is recommended to delete `KafkaTopic` resources when the operator is running in order to trigger the required cleanups.
 A common pitfall is that an attempt to delete a namespace or Custom Resource Definition becomes stuck in a "terminating" state.
 This happens when you try to delete everything at once and the operator does not have time to delete all the `KafkaTopic` resources.
-In such a scenario, you can remove the finalizers from all `KafkaTopic` resources simultaneously using the following command.
+In such a scenario, you can remove the finalizers from all `KafkaTopic` resources simultaneously using the following command:

 ```sh
 $ kubectl get kt -o yaml | yq 'del(.items[].metadata.finalizers[])' | kubectl apply -f -